Teen Titans: Earth One: Volume Two

-Raven and Starfire look online and discover that Caulder is still missing, but his entire Star Labs operation has been shut down.
-Dr. Clay is taken away by the authorities.
+Raven and Starfire look online and discover that Caulder is still missing, but his S.T.A.R.
+Labs operation has been shut down.
+Clay is taken away by the authorities.
 Raven confesses to Starfire that during the fight, she may have dropped the mental shield around Starfire and that those searching for her might find her in the future.
-Starfire says that if they come, they'll fight them together.
-Raven's grandpa has a bonfire for all of them.
+Starfire says that if they come, they will fight them together.
+Raven's grandfather has a bonfire for all of them.
 The group is happy to be together but nervous about what will happen next.
-Raven tells them that for the past two years, she's awakened screaming from nightmares, but since they arrived in New Mexico, all her dreams have been good.
+Raven tells them that for the past two years, she has had continuous nightmares, but since they arrived in New Mexico, all her dreams have been good.
 Her final words are: "And all of you were in them".

 Reception

 IGN's Jesse Schedeen gave Teen Titans: Earth One a positive review, stating that "the book offers a clever, cohesive overhaul of the franchise and is the first Titans comic in a while to try new and interesting things".
-He also compared Teen Titans: Earth One to the graphic novels of Superman and Batman that came before, as they all offer a streamlined, contemporary take on the characters in a new world free from any previous continuity, while also commenting on how Teen Titans doesn't even seem to be connected to the other Earth One graphic novels.
+He also compared Teen Titans: Earth One to the graphic novels of Superman and Batman that came before, as they all offer a streamlined, contemporary take on the characters in a new world free from any previous continuity, while also commenting on how Teen Titans does not seem to be connected to the other Earth One graphic novels.
 Teen Titans: Earth One has made it to No. 5 on The New York Times' Hardcover Graphic Books Best Seller List.